Felix Alfred Lorenz, Jr.

 Through the years, he was also an active Seventh-day Adventist, maintaining dual memberships in that church and the United Church of Christ.
 He once observed,

 My membership in the United Church of Christ does not violate Seventh-day Adventism, in policy or in principle.
 I am proud to be part of the UCC, proud of its history.
 Dual membership is in no way a repudiation of my Adventism.
 Unusual?
 Yes, my ministry is unique, structured only for me. . . .
 I know the Bible, the Spirit of Prophecy and Adventism as well as any of my critics.
 I am a fourth-generation, lifelong Seventh-day Adventist.
 I taught Bible doctrines and Daniel and Revelation at Madison College and in several academies.
 Incidentally, the meditations in my church bulletins have for more than 20 years been quotes from Ellen G. White, usually from The Desire of Ages.

 In commenting on his role as a magician, Lorenz recently wrote,

 Magic was a ministry, both Gospel and secular.
 I never charged a fee, but my expenses were usually paid.
 (As an entertainer I was still a "tentmaker"!)
 Magic took me to nearly every state in the Union and all over Canada.

 Lorenz served on numerous community boards and committees.
-Over the years, his unique multifaceted ministry was honored in many ways.
-Andrews University chose him as an Alumnus of Achievement in 1977.
-He was included in several Who's Who listings, and was given the Stewart Kerr Ecumenical Award in 1998.
+Over the years, his unique multifaceted ministry was questioned by some and viewed as exemplary by others.
+He was honored in many ways.
+Andrews University chose him as an Alumnus of Achievement in 1977 and he was included in several Who's Who listings.
+He was given the Stewart Kerr Ecumenical Award in 1998.
 That same year he was a recipient of the Recognition of Achievement award by the Wayne County (Michigan) Sheriff, for his many years as Chief Chaplain in their Chaplain Corps.